Root Canal Therapy

 In some cases you may be referred to an endodontist (a dentist specializing in root canal therapy) for your root canal diagnosis and treatment.
 In such cases, the endodontist will make recommendations as how to proceed after their necessary treatment.

 After your root canal has been performed Drs.
-Ryan G. Zastrow and Darcy B. Rehn will help you decide what type of restoration is necessary to protect your tooth.
+Ryan G. Zastrow, Darcy B. Rehn and Samuel L. Teague will help you decide what type of restoration is necessary to protect your tooth.
 It is rare for endodontic patients to experience complications after routine endodontic treatment or microsurgery.
 If a problem does occur please contact your endodontist or our office for further guidance.